06j-av/ArchLinux-lvm_tui/README.md

 When you're in the Arch ISO environment (or if you are going to copy your setup), create a file using your favorite text editor.

+A config file template is included and you can modify it to your preferences.

 You'll need these variables in the config file:
    - This will be your EFI system partition (/dev/[partfile]):
      ```